 Employers are required to have a procedure for students to sign-in when reporting for work and sign-out when leaving for the day.
 The student employee timesheet is designed to allow students to track their hours, eliminating the need to transpose hours worked onto a separate timesheet.

-All students, regardless of employment program, are expected to work no more than the hours allocated by the Student Employment Office.
+All students, regardless of employment program, are expected to work no more than the hours allocated by the Center for Career Services.

 Completion of Student Timesheets